neetatholpady/NeetaFirstRepo/README.md

-This is my first code file using GithUB.
+This is my first code file using Github.